MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SharingPolicy.md

 ## PARAMETERS

 ### -Domains
 The Domains parameter specifies the domains to which this sharing policy applies and the sharing policy actions.
-Values for this parameter take the format: 'Domain: SharingPolicyAction'.
+Values for this parameter use the syntax `'Domain: SharingPolicyAction'`.

-There are two special domain values:
+You can use the following values for `Domain`:

+- A domain: For example, `mail.contoso.com`.
+A domain doesn't include subdomains.
+You must configure each subdomain separately.
-- "*" (asterisk a.k.a.
-'Sharing with all domains') - used for sharing with external federated organizations such as another Office 365 or on-premises Exchange organization
+- \*: Share with external federated organizations.
+For example, another Microsoft 365 organization or an on-premises Exchange organization.
-- "Anonymous" - used for sharing with external non-federated organizations and individuals with internet access
+- Anonymous: Share with external, non-federated organizations and individuals with internet access.

-The following sharing policy action values can be used:
+You can use the following values for `SharingPolicyAction`:

 - CalendarSharingFreeBusySimple: Share free/busy hours only
 - CalendarSharingFreeBusyDetail: Share free/busy hours, subject and location
 - CalendarSharingFreeBusyReviewer: Share free/busy hours, subject, location and the body of the message or calendar item
 - ContactsSharing: Share contacts only

-Separate multiple domains with a comma, for example, 'mail.contoso.com: CalendarSharingFreeBusySimple', 'mail.fabrikam.com: CalendarSharingFreeBusyDetail, ContactsSharing'.

-A domain doesn't include subdomains.
-You must configure each subdomain separately.
+You can specify multiple `'Domain: SharingPolicyAction'` values separated by commas, and you can specify multiple `SharingPolicyAction` values for the same domain separated by commas.
+For example, `'mail.contoso.com: CalendarSharingFreeBusySimple', 'mail.fabrikam.com: CalendarSharingFreeBusyDetail, ContactsSharing'`.

 ```yaml
 Type: MultiValuedProperty